AgniusBartninkas/power-automate-desktop-framework/src/flows/logger-cloud-connectors/README.md

     1. Create a Dataverse connection using the account that should make the logs in the Dataverse table
     1. Create a connection reference for the Dataverse connection in the **PADFramework** solution
 1. Open **Power Automate Desktop**
-1. Create a new flow called **PADFramework: Logger** - make sure to not enable Power Fx when creating it
+1. Create a new flow called **PADFramework: LoggerCloudConnectors** - make sure to not enable Power Fx when creating it

     ![View of the flow creation window in PAD](./assets/creating-the-flow.png)